Gab just sued Google and of course it’s working a James Damore angle

 Gab, the fringe social network known for housing many far-right and white-supremacist members who have been banned from other platforms, is suing Google.
 The lawsuit alleges that Google is employing anticompetitive practices by banning it from Google Play.
 But it also alleges a lot more.

-In the 40-plus page document, Gab’s lawyers go on a tangent about political correctness and the supposed censorship practices of Google and other platforms.
+In the 40-plus page document, which does try to prove Google’s monopolistic tendencies, Gab’s lawyers also go on a tangent about political correctness and the supposed censorship practices of Google and other platforms.
 It’s a real doozy of a document.

 In one section it talks about Google’s funding of the New America think tank, which recently fired scholars who were critical of the company.
 Later on it discusses Google’s firing of James Damore as proof that it silences dissent, and then ends with insane sentence:

-Note: Update: Google provided Fast Company with this comment: